Goals, degree structure, and specializations in the Master in Business Administration

 Intended Learning Outcomes

-What students should know, be able to do, and have learned:
+What students should know, be able to do, and how they should act:

 Target competencies |